Photo by Heather Daniels Pusey

 Moriah Helms

-Wilderness First Responder, Certified Lifeguard, BA Spanish, Middlebury College
+Wilderness First Responder, CPR, Certified Lifeguard, BA Spanish, Middlebury College

-Moriah has lived most of her life in the bio-region of so-called New England and currently lives on Penobscot territory in midcoast Maine.
+Moriah has lived most of her life in the north east and currently lives on Penobscot territory in midcoast Maine.
 The daughter of a woodworker and a Waldorf educator, she spent her Vermont childhood climbing trees, traipsing through fields, foraging and gardening, while receiving a Waldorf education.
 She understands, from an embodied place, the deep value of unstructured experiential outdoor learning and nurturing young people’s innate creativity.

 A passion for learning languages has led Moriah to study French, German, Spanish, Japanese, and other languages at various times throughout her life.
 She is looking forward to learning more Farsi and Irish in the coming year.
 Moriah facilitates a Spanish language learning component through story and song in the semester program.